PaulHuxel/Pixels-to-Pictures-Supplement/README.md

 # Pixels to Pictures Supplemental Material
-"[Pixels to Pictures](https://www.mathworks.com/matlabcentral/fileexchange/179159-pixels-to-pictures)" is free courseware authored by MathWorks to help teach students "the basics of programming while they edit images, build GIFs, and create color filters and face masks that are applied in popular apps."
+"[Pixels to Pictures](https://www.mathworks.com/matlabcentral/fileexchange/179159-pixels-to-pictures)" is free courseware authored by MathWorks® to help teach students "the basics of programming while they edit images, build GIFs, and create color filters and face masks that are applied in popular apps."

 Recommended Ages: 10+